alanblins/monodotenv/README.md

 # features
 - Multiple target destinations for .env files.
 Useful for monorepo projects where needs to repeat the same environment variables on multiple .env files.
-- Reuse environment variables with extends workspaces.
+- Reuse environment variables with extends environments.
 - GCM encrypted values and decrypted while creating .env files
 - Generate environment variables per user.
 Useful for environment variables that is different per user and needs to repeat on multiple .env files